 Why is it used?

 Devices made using NAND Flash offer mechanical shock resistance, high durability and are able to withstand high pressure and temperature when compared to traditional hard disk drives.
-There are no mvoing parts unlike HDD’s so are ideal for systems that vibrate and shake.
-NAND also offers fast read access times whic is crucial when processing lots of data.
+There are no moving parts unlike HDDs so are ideal for systems that vibrate and shake.
+NAND also offers fast read access times which is crucial when processing lots of data.